Outreach & Education

 Teacher at Sea

 Teacher at Sea provides teachers hands-on, real-world research experience working at sea with world-renowned NOAA scientists.
 The program provides a unique opportunity for kindergarten through college-level teachers to sail aboard NOAA research ships to work under the tutelage of scientists and crew.

 Teacher in the Lab

 Teacher in the Lab in Seattle, Washington is a 2 to 3-week summer program that brings high school teachers into the genetics laboratory at the Northwest Fisheries Science Center’s Mukilteo Research Station.
 Teachers learn about conservation genetic research techniques and research.

-Climate Stewards Education Project
+Planet Stewards Education Project

-Climate Stewards provides K-16 educators with ongoing professional development and support to build a climate-literate public actively engaged in climate stewardship.
+Planet Stewards provides K-16 educators with ongoing professional development and support to build a climate-literate public actively engaged in climate stewardship.
 The program also provides support for educators to implement climate stewardship projects to increase the understanding of climate science and take practical actions to reduce the impacts of climate change.